-Students admitted to the MSMTR program, with the exception of students with a Bachelor of Science in Mechatronics Engineering, are required
+Students admitted to the MSMTR program, with the exception of students with a Bachelor of Science in Mechatronics Engineering, are required to complete the prerequisite discipline-bridging course MTR 501 Introduction to Mechatronics.

 The prerequisite discipline-bridging course does not generate credits toward the completion of the degree.